risk-first/website/supporting/Glossary.md

 The process of removing physical, spatial, or temporal details or attributes in the study of objects or systems in order to more closely attend to other details of interest.

+## Agent

+Agency is the capacity of an actor to act in a given environment.
+We use the term _agent_ to refer to any process, person, system or organisation with agency.

 ## Feedback Loop

 The process of testing an [Internal Model](#internal-model) by testing it, through [taking action](#taking-action) to [Meet Reality](#meet-reality).
 Typically, we talk about short or long feedback loops, depending on the intervals between [Meeting Reality](#meet-reality).